 Multimethod Approach

 A research methodology that combines multiple methods or approaches to address a complex problem, leveraging the strengths of each while mitigating their individual limitations.
+This approach is foundational in qualitative research for enhancing validity and depth.

 Key Characteristics